stoplightio/spectral/docs/guides/4-custom-rulesets.md

       function: truthy
 ```

-## Core Functions

-Several functions [are provided by default](../reference/functions.md) for your rules.

-## Custom Functions

-If none of the [core functions](../reference/functions.md) do what you want, you can [write your own custom functions](./5-custom-functions.md).

 ## Aliases

 Targeting certain parts of an OpenAPI spec is powerful but it can become cumbersome to write and repeat complex JSONPath expressions across various rules.